Amir-R2/Amir-R2/README.md

 🌐 I also know the basics of **HTML5** and **CSS3**.
 🤖 I’m passionate about **AI** and looking forward to building cool projects with it in the future!

+📝 **This repository contains my small Python projects and experiments.**
 ---

 ### 🧠 What I’m Learning